CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Alouette

-If you’re teaching your little one French (or are French!), “Alouette,” about plucking feathers from a bird who wakes you up at the crack of dawn, is another favorite among French nursery rhyme songs.
+If you’re teaching your little one French (or are French!), “Alouette,” which is about plucking feathers from a bird who wakes you up at the crack of dawn, is a favorite among French and Canadian nursery rhyme songs.
 Yes, the story is a tad aggressive, but the tune is an undeniable earworm, and this version is a great way to teach little ones about the parts of the body in French.

 Alouette, gentille alouette,